BioJulia/PopGen.jl/docs/getting_started/io/genepop.md

 ## Acknowledgements

 The original implementations of this parser were written using only Base Julia, and while the speed was fantastic, the memory footprint involved seemed unusually high (~650mb RAM to parse `gulfsharks`, which is only 3.2mb in size).
-However, thanks to the efforts of the [CSV.jl](https://github.com/JuliaData/CSV.jl) team, we leverage that package to do much of the heavy lifting, in a multicore way, and all the while preserving the speed and reducing the memory footprint quite a bit!
+However, thanks to  [CSV.jl](https://github.com/JuliaData/CSV.jl), which does much of the heavy lifting, we preserved the speed and reduce the memory footprint quite a bit!